 The snippet above is a basic example, but you can tweak the behavior to better fit your requirements.
 You can configure the behavior of your Embedded Signing by passing optional parameters into the open() method.
 You can read about the parameters in the Client Side section of the Embedded Signing Walkthrough.

-White labeling is actually done not at the request level, but at the app level.
-When your app is making use of Embedded Templates, you can set up the white label experience by using the Update API App endpoint.
+Premium branding is actually done not at the request level, but at the app level.
+When your app is making use of Embedded Templates, you can set up the premium branding experience by using the Update API App endpoint.

 With this implementation, you can embed a Signature Request on your website and let your users sign directly on that surface.
 What are the people who are signing the applications going to see when they visit your site?
 Let's walk through the process from the outside looking in.